Type Ibn supernovae from ultra-stripped supernova progenitors: Synthetic light curves

 Figure~\ref{fig:bolometric} shows the synthetic light curves of the ultra-stripped SNe with and without the dense CSM.
 We find that the CSM alters the luminosity evolution drastically.
 First, we discuss the synthetic light curve without the CSM.
 After shock breakout, the light curve without the CSM first shows a cooling phase for 2~days.
 Ultra-stripped SN progenitors are usually compact ($0.1-1~\Rsun$) and such a long cooling phase has not been expected.
 Our stripped-envelope SN progenitor, however, is expanded because of the violent nuclear burning, and the shock breakout occurs at around $80~\Rsun$.
 The initial shock cooling phase shows such a slow luminosity decline because of the extended radius.
 The synthetic bolometric light curve from the same progenitor in \citet{maunder2024} does not take into account the shock breakout phase, causing the discrepancy in the early light-curve behavior.
 After the cooling phase, the heating from the \Ni decay starts to dominate the luminosity from around 2~days.
 The luminosity evolution of our synthetic light curve and that obtained by \citet{maunder2024} are almost identical during the phase when the \Ni heating dominates the luminosity evolution.
 The \Ni-powered component of the bolometric light curve rises in 2.6~days and the peak luminosity is $7\times 10^{41}~\mathrm{erg~s^{-1}}$ as found in \citet{maunder2024}.

 If we add the dense CSM, the SN ejecta are immediately decelerated because the mass of the CSM ($0.2~\Msun$) exceeds the mass of the ultra-stripped SN ejecta ($0.06~\Msun$).
 The bolometric light curve with the CSM rises in 6.6~days, which roughly corresponds to the diffusion time in the CSM.
 The peak luminosity is $3\times 10^{43}~\mathrm{erg~s^{-1}}$, which is about 40 times more luminous than the \Ni-powered peak. $3\times 10^{49}~\mathrm{erg}$ of radiation energy is released within 30~days after explosion, corresponding to one third of the explosion energy.
-The early luminosity is dominated by the interaction-powered luminosity.
+The early luminosity is dominated by the interaction-powered luminosity until around 150~days.
+After around 150~days, the \Co decay luminosity starts to affect the light-curve evolution.

 Figure~\ref{fig:photov} shows the photospheric velocity evolution of the models with and without the CSM.
 The photospheric velocity of the model without the CSM declines steadily until the entire ejecta become transparent at 9~days.
 On the other hand, the photospheric velocity of the model with the CSM remains at around $900~\kmps$ until 13~days after peak when the forward shock reaches the photosphere of the dense CSM located at $8\times 10^{14}~\mathrm{cm}$.
 Afterwards, the photosphere remains in the cool dense shell with the photospheric velocity of $7\mathord,000~\kmps$ for about 5~days.
 Then, the entire system becomes optically thin.